am-eskandari/comp2216-user-guide-project/docs/index.md

 ## Introduction

-Hi everyone! 👋 In this user guide, we will explore some of the *most powerful* and widely-used features of [**Microsoft Excel**](https://www.microsoft.com/en-ca/microsoft-365/excel), focusing on **three essential tasks** such as, _formatting tables, using formulas, and creating charts_.
+In this user guide, we will explore *commonly seen* features of [**Microsoft Excel**](https://www.microsoft.com/en-ca/microsoft-365/excel), which delving into *creating tables, using formulas and inserting charts*.*

-Our goal is to help you **leverage Excel's capabilities** to streamline your work and **improve productivity** by providing step-by-step instructions for each task.
+By following our instructions, we hope you can **leverage Excel's capabilities** to streamline your work.

->:fontawesome-brands-microsoft:{ .microsoft } [**Microsoft Excel**](https://www.microsoft.com/en-ca/microsoft-365/excel) is a spreadsheet application that is part of the Microsoft Office suite.
-It provides tools for creating, organizing, analyzing, and visualizing data in a tabular format.
+>:fontawesome-brands-microsoft:{ .microsoft } [**Microsoft Excel**](https://www.microsoft.com/en-ca/microsoft-365/excel) is a spreadsheet application that is part of the Microsoft Office suite, and includes tools for tabular data creation, organization, analysis, and visualization.

 ## Intended Users